Brain-Development-and-Disorders-Lab/bbox_controller/README.md

 ### Log Files

-All logs are saved in the `logs/` directory:
+Logs are saved in the respective `apps/*/logs/` directories:

-- **`device.log`** - Unified log file containing startup events, runtime output, and experiment data
+- **`apps/device/logs/device.log`** - Device controller startup events, runtime output, and experiment data
+- **`apps/dashboard/logs/dashboard.log`** - Dashboard startup and runtime events

-## Data Files
+### Data Files

-Data files are stored under the `src/device/data` directory in individual JSON files named `[Animal ID]_[Date]_[Time].json`.
+Data files are stored under the device data directory in individual JSON files named `[Animal ID]_[Date]_[Time].json`.
 A data file is generated for *each* experiment run.
 Currently, data files are only stored locally and must be copied via USB or uploaded online to platforms such as Box or RIS.
 All timestamps use ISO 8601 format (`YYYY-MM-DDTHH:MM:SS.microseconds`).
 The major headings within a data file are listed below, and an example is also shown.

 ### `experiment_metadata`